Five Things To Know

 Five Things You Should Know About

-1. Our Employees Earn More than the Minimum Wage
+1. Even Our Entry-Level Positions Often Pay More than the Minimum Wage

-2. This Year, We Helped Someone You Know
+2. Every Year, We Help Someone You Know

 3. Our Stores Support Our Mission Services

 Many people think our stores are just places that sell used items to people with low incomes.
 While we are happy we can provide affordable goods, our stores do so much more!
 Money raised in our stores supports the many programs and services we provide in our community.
-Southern Oregon Goodwill operates 8 regular thrift stores, the Good & Will boutique in Ashland, 3 “As Is” outlet stores, ShopGoodwill.com, and books on eBay and Amazon, all which benefit our career services.
+Southern Oregon Goodwill operates 7 regular thrift stores, 2 As-Is Outlet stores, and ShopGoodwill.com, an online auction website, all of which benefit our career services.
 So, just like a hospital auxiliary thrift store helps the community through the hospital, a Goodwill store helps the community through all of those career services that Goodwill provides to folks with barriers to employment.

 4. This is Shae Johns, CEO & President of Southern Oregon Goodwill

 Like other non-profits, Southern Oregon Goodwill is managed by respected business leaders and a volunteer board of directors which provides guidance.
 Southern Oregon Goodwill isn’t “owned” by anyone.
 Our CEO, Shae Johns, has been with our organization for more than 10 years, serving as President and CEO since November 2014.
 Is she making millions of dollars a year?
-No, but she is fairly compensated for someone with a great deal of experience and the responsibility of managing a $15-million operation with more than 300 employees, and ensuring Southern Oregon Goodwill fulfills its mission to serve more than 3,150 job seekers each year.
+No, but she is fairly compensated for someone with a great deal of experience and the responsibility of managing a $16-million operation with hundreds of employees, and ensuring Southern Oregon Goodwill fulfills its mission to serve thousands of job seekers each year.
 Southern Oregon Goodwill’s Board of Directors sets the salary and compensation for our CEO.
 The Board of Directors reviews the CEO’s compensation within the context of the organization’s revenues, service to people, and overall impact on the community.
 An executive who helps to raise more money and thereby helps to provide more job training in the community is likely to be rewarded by the Board for his or her efforts.

 5. 86 Cents of Every Dollar We Earn Goes Back into Our Mission